ttp0513/WebDevelopment/FrontEnd/100days-of-code/day-013-JS-loop/journal-13.md

 ### `forEach` loop
 #### Definition:
-- `.forEach()` is a method that executes a callback function once for each element in an array.
+- `.forEach()` is designed for side effects, not for producing a new value.
+It loops through the array and runs the callback function on each item, but it doesn't return anything useful.
+Its return value is always `undefined`
 - It’s great for performing actions like logging, modifying, or interacting with each item, **without returning a new array.**

 #### Syntax